 18. iOS 11 won’t let you send email with Outlook/Exchange

-For anyone still running the first iteration of iOS 11, Apple acknowledged a bug that’s preventing some iOS 11 users from sending emails through certain Microsoft-run servers.
-The error message says “Cannot Send Mail.
+For anyone still running the first iteration of iOS 11, Apple acknowledged a bug that was preventing some iOS 11 users from sending emails through certain Microsoft-run servers.
+The error message said “Cannot Send Mail.
 The message was rejected by the server.”
-If this is the case for you, you're likely running on an older versions of iOS 11.
+If this is the case for you, it’s time for an update.
 The problem has been fixed as of iOS 11.0.1, so updating should resolve the issue.